 > Educational Psychology Service working in partnership with staff and parents

-Parents will be guided and supported by the Class Teacher and the Assistant Head Teacher’s team, to ensure that support is sought when appropriate.
+Parents will be guided and supported by the Class Teacher and our Assistant Head Teacher, in her role as Special Educational Needs Coordinator (SENCO) and her team, to ensure that support is sought when appropriate.